GoogleCloudPlatform/magic-modules/docs/content/best-practices/_index.md

 ## Update `go.mod`

-Currently, you will need to update the [`go.mod`](https://github.com/hashicorp/terraform-provider-google/blob/main/go.mod) and [`go.sum`](https://github.com/hashicorp/terraform-provider-google/blob/main/go.sum) files in the dowsntream repository [terraform-provider-google](https://github.com/hashicorp/terraform-provider-google) and synchronize them with the corresponding files [`go.mod.erb`](https://github.com/GoogleCloudPlatform/magic-modules/blob/main/mmv1/third_party/terraform/go.mod.erb) and [go.sum](https://github.com/GoogleCloudPlatform/magic-modules/blob/main/mmv1/third_party/terraform/go.sum) in the [magic-modules](https://github.com/GoogleCloudPlatform/magic-modules) repository
+The Magic Modules repository does not contain a complete Go module, preventing the use of automated tooling like `go get` from that repository.
+To add or update provider dependencies, use standard Go tooling to update an individual provider and copy the results to the upstream files in Magic Modules.
+The providers share the same go.mod and go.sum contents so either can be used to generate the changes.

 Below are the steps you can follow to make the change: